iiasa/central-asia-storage/README.md

 # A water flow and energy system model for Central Asia
-This repository hosts data and scripts used to build the energy-water system model of Central Asia, used for the analysis by [Zakeri et al., (2022)](https://doi.org/10.1016/j.est.2022.104587).
+This repository hosts data and scripts used to build the water-energy system model of Central Asia, used for the analysis by [Zakeri et al., (2022)](https://doi.org/10.1016/j.est.2022.104587).
-This model is built using MESSAGEix, an open-source energy systems optimization framework, which has been long used for national, regional, and global integrated assessment and energy planning.
+This model is developed using MESSAGEix, an open-source energy systems optimization framework, which has been long used for national, regional, and global integrated assessment and energy planning projects.
 For more information about the modeling tool, please see [MESSAGEix documentation](https://docs.messageix.org/en/stable/index.html).

 The purpose of this Github project is to share the model and data openly with interested users with the hope that this can be useful for their analysis, further development of the model, and/or receiving feedback.
-Please use Github features "issues" and "pull-requests" directly, if you want to suggest improvements in the code and update the data.
+Please use Github features "issues" and "pull-requests" directly, if you want to suggest improvements in the code presented here and if you want to help update the data.
 For other matters please contact (zakeri@iiasa.ac.at).

 ## What to do next?